MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/product-servicing-policy/updated-product-servicing-policy-for-sharepoint-2013.md

 [!INCLUDE[appliesto-2013-xxx-xxx-xxx-xxx-md](../includes/appliesto-2013-xxx-xxx-xxx-xxx-md.md)]

-During mainstream support, Microsoft releases new Public Update (PU) builds for SharePoint Server 2013 and SharePoint Foundation 2013 each month that contain the latest functionality, performance, and stability improvements for the product.
+During mainstream support, Microsoft releases new Public Update (PU) builds for SharePoint Server 2013 and SharePoint Foundation 2013 each month containing the latest functionality, performance, and stability improvements for the product.
 To ensure that customers have a high-quality experience, Microsoft is adopting the following product servicing policy for SharePoint Server 2013 and SharePoint Foundation 2013.

 ## Policy overview

-SharePoint Server 2013 Service Pack 1 and SharePoint Foundation 2013 Service Pack 1 will remain the minimum supported build through the end of mainstream support on 4/10/2018.
-Starting with extended support on 4/11/2018, Microsoft will update the minimum supported build of SharePoint Server 2013 and SharePoint Foundation 2013.
+SharePoint Server 2013 Service Pack 1 and SharePoint Foundation 2013 Service Pack 1 will remain the minimum supported build through the end of mainstream support on April 10, 2018.
+Starting with extended support on April 11, 2018 Microsoft will update the minimum supported build of SharePoint Server 2013 and SharePoint Foundation 2013.
 Customers must be running that build or higher to remain supported.
-If a customer contacts Microsoft support and their farm is not running the minimum supported build or higher, they will be asked to upgrade to that build before support can be offered.
+If a customer contacts Microsoft support and their farm isn't running the minimum supported build or higher, they'll be asked to upgrade to that build before support can be offered.

-The product servicing policy timeline for SharePoint Server 2013 and SharePoint Foundation 2013 is described in the table below:
+The product servicing policy timeline for SharePoint Server 2013 and SharePoint Foundation 2013 is described in the following table:

 |**SharePoint Server 2013 and SharePoint Foundation 2013 Releases**|**Support End Date**|
 |:-----|:-----|